Jacksonville Drug Crime Attorney

 Listed below are some of the types of drug offenses that we handle for clients.
-If you were recently arrested or charged with a drug crime, please speak with one of our Jacksonville criminal attorney to learn how we might be able to help you with your case.
+If you were recently arrested or charged with a drug crime, please speak with one of our drug crimes lawyers in Jacksonville to learn how we might be able to help you with your case.

 Possession of a controlled substance without a license or a prescription is a criminal offense.
 This crime can be further split into crimes such as simple possession, possession with intent to sell and possession with intent to distribute.

 The sale of an illegal narcotic or other controlled substance is illegal.
 It is a second degree felony offense to sell a Schedule I drug while it is a third degree felony offense to sell a Schedule II drug.
 The sale of drugs near a school or other specified facilities may be considered an aggravated offense.